openwrt/packages/net/unbound/files/README.md

     also can be used to for bad purposes.

   option rebind_protection '1'
-    Boolean.
-Prevent RFC 1918 Reponses from global DNS.
-Example a poisoned reponse within "192.168.0.0/24" could be used to turn a local browser into an external attack proxy server.
+    Level.
+Block your local address responses from global DNS.
+A poisoned reponse within "192.168.0.0/24" or "fd00::/8" could turn a local browser into an external attack proxy server.
+IP6 GLA may be vulnerable also.
+    0 - Off
+    1 - Only RFC 1918 and 4193 responses blocked
+    2 - Plus GLA /64 on designated interface(s)
+    3 - Plus DHCP-PD range passed down interfaces (not implemented)

   option recursion 'passive'
     Unbound has numerous options for how it recurses.
 This UCI combines